 Replace your body fluids after vomiting or diarrhea.
 Ask your healthcare provider for the best way to do this.

-Tell your doctor about all medicines you are taking.
+Tell your doctor about all medicines you take.
 These include both prescribed and over-the-counter medicines.
 Some of these can raise sodium levels.

 Take all medicine as directed.

-Make follow-up appointments as advised by our staff.
+Follow up with your healthcare provider, or as advised.
 Your healthcare provider will need to watch your condition closely.
-You may need extra care if you have a health condition that causes your hypernatremia.
+You may need extra care if you have a condition that causes your hypernatremia.